Please check out the January 2016 posting in Seattle Tilth’s blog for more of our story.

 Who we are:

-Joanne Jewell and Rob Peterson have been working in the fields of sustainable agriculture, organic gardening and pesticide reduction for over 20 years.
+Joanne Jewell and Rob Peterson have been working in the fields of sustainable agriculture, organic gardening and pesticide reduction since the mid 1980s.
 Both have been garden coordinators at Seattle Tilth and are contributing authors of the Maritime Northwest Gardening Guide.
 We managed Brigit Croft Farm, a CSA in Snohomish from 1993-1998, which had 70 shares and also sold at the UDistrict Farmers Market.

 We are very grateful for the support of the Vashon community who enthusiastically buy our produce.
 Our goal remains to balance growing great food while maintaining sane and healthy “habitat” for our family.
 Read this article about our farm in the local paper.
 And here is a video featuring some farmers and crafters on Vashon, including us.